 There are lots of exciting ways for undergraduates to get involved with the Stanford Storytelling Project.
 You’ll find some options below.

 - Become a member of the Events + Engagement team!
 The team produces the Storytelling Project’s signature events featuring celebrated storytellers.
 Past guests include Neil Gaiman, Ira Glass, Cheryl Strayed, and Alice Walker.
 The Events + Engagement Team also facilitates Story Exchanges.
 The team meets weekly on Tuesdays from 12-1 over Zoom.

-- Submit a story to one of our podcasts.
+- Develop your story idea with one of our producers.
 We can help you produce it for Soundings or State of the Human.

 - Make a StoryLab appointment.
 Our mentors will work with you on stories you’re telling.